What is Clearing and Adjustment?

-For students who apply late they still have to register and fill out an application form as normal, whilst students who have already applied but who have not secured a place at university do not.
-Their application will automatically enter the clearing process.
+For students who apply late to University, they still have to register and fill out an application form as normal.
+Students who have already applied but who have not secured a place at university do not - their application will automatically enter the clearing process.

-UCAS will send information to students about clearing.
+UCAS will send information to students about the clearing process.
 The aim is for students to find suitable vacancies at institutions that interest them by contacting them directly.
-This is usually done either on A level results day or in the first few days following results day.
+This is usually done either on A level results day or in the first few days following receipt of results.

-It is important that students do their research and seek advice, rather than panicking and potentially choosing the wrong course / institution for them.
+It is important that students do their research and seek advice before application, rather than panicking and potentially choosing the wrong course / institution for them.

 Guide to Clearing

-Your son / daughter will need to register for Adjustment on results day via UCAS Track and then contact univesrities / colleges directly to see if any places are available on their preferred course.
-If they accept a place at a new institution or onto a different course then their application will be updated and they will forfeit their place at the original institution.
-Therefore, they have to be 100% sure that this is the correct decision for them.
+Your son / daughter will need to register for adjustment on results day via UCAS Track and then contact universities / colleges directly to see if any places are available on their preferred course.
+If they accept a place at a new institution or onto a different course then their application will be updated.
+It is very important that they are sure about their decision, as they will forfeit their original or firm place when they accept a new one.

 How to use Adjustment